 Shrimp Boat Injuries – Drum and Cathead Winch Entanglements

 According to a 2011 Morbidity and Mortality Weekly Report (MMWR) prepared by the Centers for Disease Control and Prevention (CDC), commercial fishermen have the highest occupational fatality rate in the nation.
 In 2011, the fatality rate for these workers was nearly 35 times higher than the fatality rate of all workers in the United States.
-From the period 2000-2009 there were 504 deaths in the U.S. fishing industry – 51 percent of these deaths were drownings from vessels sinking, 30 percent were due to falls overboard and 10 percent were a result of onboard injuries, such as fishermen becoming entangled in equipment and machinery.
-In its report, the CDC notes that the majority of fishermen fatalities resulting from onboard injuries and entanglements take place in the Gulf of Mexico.
+From the period 2000-2009 there were 504 deaths in the U.S. fishing industry – 51 percent of these deaths were drownings from vessels sinking, 30 percent were due to falls overboard and 10 percent were a result of onboard injuries, such as workers becoming entangled in equipment and machinery.
+In its report, the CDC notes that the majority of fatalities resulting from onboard injuries and entanglements take place in the Gulf of Mexico.

 In an effort to further examine entanglement injuries and deaths in the commercial fishing industry in this report, the CDC gathered data from its Commercial Fishing Incident Database and the U.S. Coast Guard.
 From 2000-2011 there were eight winch entanglement fatalities and 27 winch entanglement injuries in the Southern shrimp fleet which operates in eight states in the Gulf of Mexico and the South Atlantic.
 These fatalities and injuries involved winch drums, capstan winch, and winch catheads, with winch drum entanglements having a higher risk of fatality than winch catheads.